davecra/Trello-Power-Up-TypeDefs/README.md

 ## Future

-Very soon I will be adding this to NPM so you can install it from there as well.
-Just got to get a few more of the issues worked out and then setup the release pipeline, and vioa, I will be backj here with the instructions for installing using NPM.
+Please let me know if you would like to see this on NPM so you can install it from there as well.
+I might get that added at some point in the future if there is a demand for it.